gamedevserj/UI-System-Godot/README.md

  ⚠️ If you have interactable elements in your popup they should also implement IFocusableControl to disable them during transition

 ## Screen fade
-A simple script that controls fading, call FadeOut() with an optional action as a prarmeter that you want to happen when screen is completely black.
+A simple script that controls fading, call FadeOut() with an optional action as a parameter that you want to happen when screen is completely black.

 ## Transitions
 Transition control the way view is shown/hidden.
 The repo includes few transitions as example.
 Menu elements should implement ITweenableMenuElement to reset hover before starting transition if transition changes are modifying the same properties as hovering tween.